ReSurfEMG/learning/best_practices.md

 # Best practices

 This document could also have been titled 'how to work well with others, through Python code.'
 The truth is that that coding, whether in Python or any other language, is very similar to writing.
 There are a lot of ways to say things and get your point across, but some more way elegant than others.
-It doesn't actually matter very much if you are not elegant, so long as others (both people and computers) can understand you.
-Unfortuntely, there are a few mistakes that can make this very difficult or even impossible.
+It actually matters less if you are elegant, than if others (both people and computers) can understand you at all.
+Unfortuntely, there are a few mistakes that can make understanding very difficult or even impossible.
 Therefore, a few reccomendations: